Jack Suwinski Player Props: Pirates vs. Cardinals

-On Saturday, Jack Suwinski (.583 slugging percentage in past 10 games, including four home runs) and the Pittsburgh Pirates play the St. Louis Cardinals, whose starting pitcher will be Jordan Montgomery.
-First pitch is at 4:05 PM ET.
+Jack Suwinski -- with a slugging percentage of .583 in his past 10 games, including four home runs -- will be in action for the Pittsburgh Pirates versus the St. Louis Cardinals, with Miles Mikolas on the hill, on June 4 at 11:35 AM ET.

-In his last game he had a hitless showing (0-for-3) against the Cardinals.
+In his previous game he had a hitless showing (0-for-3) against the Cardinals.

 Jack Suwinski Game Info & Props vs. the Cardinals